haider-zaidi/haider-zaidi/README.md

 • 👋 Hi, I’m @haider-zaidi <br>
 • 👀 I’m currently working on marketing website <br>
-• 🌱 I’m currently learning Python and JavaScript
+• 🌱 I’m currently learning Python and JavaScript <br>
 • 📫 How to reach me: https://www.linkedin.com/in/haider-zaidi-48576a252